 - The International Shadow Theatre Centre – The premier organization in the world dedicated to the art of contemporary shadow theatre.
 In addition to producing a triennial festival, The International Shadow Theatre Festival, in Schwäbisch Gmünd, Germany, the centre has an extensive library of material on shadow theatre and has published three volumes of scholarship on the form.

-- E-Mail Discussion List: Puptcrit is an independent list serve.
-Subcribers discuss many aspects of puppetry.
-All posts on puptcrit are in an archive listed by month and year.
+- E-Mail Discussion List: Puppet Post is an independent list serve.
+Subscribers discuss many aspects of puppetry.
+Puptcrit is an independent list serve that is no longer active.
+All posts on puptcrit are in an archive listed by month and year, which is a valuable resource.
 Go to Puptcript Archives to read about topics under discussion.
-Posts for July 2002 are listed as pupcrit.0207, for August 2002 puptcrit 0208 and so on.
+Posts for July 2002 are listed as pupcrit.0207, for August 2002 puptcrit.0208 and so on.
 Click on the month and you will see all the subject lines for the month.

 - The Puppetry Home Page: The Puppetry Home Page is webmastered by Rose Sage and is one of the best for on-line puppetry resources.